Rick Price

-Rick Allan Price (born 6 July 1961) is an Australian singer, songwriter, multi-instrumentalist and record producer.
+Rick Allan Price (born 6 July 1961) is an Australian singer, songwriter, multi-instrumentalist and record producer and executive founding his own label "Clarice Records".

 His debut album, Heaven Knows, was released in July 1992, and peaked at No. 3 on the ARIA Albums Chart.
 It provided two top ten singles, "Not a Day Goes By" and the title track.

 At the APRA Music Awards of 1992 "Heaven Knows" won Song of the Year for Price and his co-writer, Heather Field.

 His second album in 1995 Tamborine Mountain contained the single "River of Love", which peaked at No. 18.
 Since 2009 he has been a resident of Nashville, Tennessee.

-Price has worked with numerous artists as a vocalist, songwriter and record producer, including Tina Arena, Tommy Emmanuel, Mitch Grainger, Regine Velasquez-Alcasid and numerous others and recorded a duet album California Dreaming with Jack Jones.
+Price has worked with numerous artists as a vocalist, songwriter and record producer, including Tina Arena, Eric Clapton, Bryan Adams, Richie Sambora, U2, Bruce Springsteen, Tommy Emmanuel, Rod Stewart, Sting, Mitch Grainger, Regine Velasquez-Alcasid, John Mellencamp, Jon Bon Jovi and numerous others and recorded a duet album California Dreaming with Jack Jones.
 As a music producer, he has worked for Girlfriend and Dami Im.

 Early life

-Rick Allan Price was born on 6 July 1961 in Beaudesert, a small country town 69 km south of Brisbane.
+Roderick Allan Price was born on 6 July 1961 in Beaudesert, a small country town 69 km south of Brisbane to Allan and Clarice Price.
 At the age of nine he appeared touring with his family band, "Union Beau", performing at local bush dances in southern Queensland and northern New South Wales.
 Price has cited Stevie Wonder, James Taylor and Carole King as his inspirations.

 At the age of 18, Price moved to Sydney, where he worked as a session and touring musician, playing bass guitar with various inner city outfits.
 In September 1983 he was recorded on David Fennell's album Harbour Crossing, where he provided bass guitar and backing vocals.
 During the mid-1980s Price turned more towards his singing.
 His distinctive vocals were soon in demand – he was a backing vocalist for Marcia Hines, Jon English, Dragon, Kerrie Biddell and Jade Hurley.
 He joined the Tommy Emmanuel Band during 1988.